Building a Better Team

 Before the Performance Review

-You must create a custom evaluation form that’s tailored to your business.
+You’ll need to create a custom evaluation form tailored to your business.
 Of course, you can search for existing forms for inspiration, but no pre-made form out there will be able to capture the nuances of your business or what you value in an employee.

-I have created a performance evaluation document that you can easily customize to serve your firm’s specific needs and save time and effort.
+I have created a performance evaluation document you can easily customize to serve your firm’s needs and save time and effort.
 There are two parts.
 The first is a reviewer’s guide that explains the performance criteria.
 The second part is the performance form document.
-The form has a job-specific skills section, followed by a managerial skills section if appropriate.
+The form has a job-specific skills section and a managerial skills section if appropriate.
 Please feel free to adapt the form to fit your company.
 Click here and give yourself a headstart.

 Before writing a job performance review, rank all your employees from top to bottom.
-I recommend that you rank them using current performance and note future potential.
-Your review scores should follow a bell-shaped curve close to how you rated their recent performance.
-But beware, we all tend to score everyone the same.
-So spread them out even when you don’t want to.
+I recommend ranking them using current performance and noting future potential.
+Your review scores should follow a bell-shaped curve similar to how you rated their recent performance.
+But beware: We tend to score everyone the same, so spread them out even when you don’t want to.

-Ask your people to fill out a self-assessment before scheduling their in-person review.
-They will probably score themselves lower than you will; if they don’t, that’s an opportunity to reset their viewpoint.
+Ask your people to complete a self-assessment before scheduling their in-person review.
+They will probably score themselves lower than you will, so if they don’t, that’s an opportunity to reset their viewpoint.

 The other exciting thing is that you will probably forget many of their accomplishments as soon as you sit down with them, so the self-review will help you remember.